Skip to content

 Whooping cough treatment available online today

-Request whooping cough treatment today from our trusted, board-certified online doctors and get relief today.
+Request whooping cough treatment today from our trusted, board-certified primary care online doctors and get relief today.
 Get a new prescription for whooping cough or refill an existing prescription online.*

 *Prescriptions are provided at the doctor’s discretion.
 Learn more about our controlled substances policy and how you can save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of whooping cough.
-Our primary care physicians can conduct an initial evaluation of your symptoms, but may need to refer you to a specialist or for in-person treatment.
-If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.
-Prescriptions are provided at the doctor’s discretion.
+Our primary care physicians can evaluate your symptoms but may need to refer you to a specialist or for in-person treatment.
+If you are experiencing life-threatening symptoms, including shortness of breath and persistent chest pain, seek emergency medical attention immediately.

 Learn about whooping cough

-Whooping cough (also known as pertussis) is a highly contagious respiratory infection that is characterized by severe coughing spells that ends with a "whooping" sound due to the high pitch intake of breath.
-Pertussis vaccine availability means that the bacteria called Bordetella pertussis typically infect young babies who have not received the vaccine or older kids whose immunity is starting to fade and need vaccine boosters.
+Whooping cough (also known as pertussis) is a highly contagious respiratory infection that is characterized by severe coughing spells that end with a "whooping" sound due to the high pitch intake of breath.
+Because the pertussis vaccine (often part of the DTaP or Tdap combination vaccine), which helps the body fight the bacteria called Bordetella pertussis, has been widely available for decades, the people most likely to become infected are young babies who have not received the vaccine, older kids and adults whose immunity is starting to fade and need vaccine boosters, or those people with a weak immune system or whom never received the vaccine for other reasons.

 Whooping cough causes

-• Whooping cough is a bacterial infection caused the bacteria Bordetella pertussis.
-These bacteria are highly contagious and spreads from person to person via airborne mechanisms, specifically, via coughing or sneezing.
-Once in a host, the bacteria attach to the cilia in the upper respiratory system and release harmful chemicals which damage the cilia and cause swelling in the air tract.
+Whooping cough is a lung infection caused by the Bordetella pertussis bacteria.
+These highly contagious bacteria spread from person to person through airborne droplets, specifically, via coughing or sneezing.
+Once in a person’s respiratory tract the bacteria attach to the cilia (tiny little hairs) in the upper respiratory system and release harmful chemicals that damage the cilia and cause swelling in the airways

 Whooping cough symptoms

-Symptoms of whooping cough usually develop within 5 to 10 days after exposure, but in some cases, can take as long as 3 weeks to develop.
+Symptoms of whooping cough usually develop within 5 to 10 days of exposure, but in some cases, may take as long as 3 weeks to develop.
 There are early symptoms of whooping cough and later symptoms of whooping cough.

-In the early stages, cold-like symptoms are expected, such as:
+In the early stages, also known as the catarrhal phase, cold-like symptoms are expected, such as:

 • Runny nose